Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-7.md

 As a technical writer, you aim to craft clear, understandable, and readable documents.
 The goal is to provide your readers with the best possible assistance for using a product.

 One excellent way to achieve this is by incorporating images into your writing.
 These images may include photos, screenshots, graphics, and illustrations.
-Visual integration enhances your ability to create seamless, clear, concise documentation.

-Images improve content clarity, particularly when writing installation guides, instruction manuals, or introducing new products.
+It improve content clarity, particularly when writing installation guides, instruction manuals, or introducing new products.

-Images are truly essential in technical writing, as they significantly enhance the clarity and approachability of technical documents.

-For some readers, text-heavy articles can be challenging to engage with.
-Incorporating images can significantly improve the understandability and visual appeal of your content.

 Incorporating screenshots of the process enhances clarity and comprehension when crafting technical documents, such as user manuals, how-to guides, or release notes.

 When guiding a user to use a new application, it is important to ensure the instructions are clear and easy to understand.
 One effective way to achieve this is using images to support the text.

-Outlining the steps without an image might not be as descriptive and understandable as one with an image.
+> Outlining the steps without an image might not be as descriptive and understandable as one with an image.
 Images can help users visualize what they are expected to do, making it easier to follow the instructions.

 ##### Example 1